-The Marquette Study Center makes its home within the Universidad Complutense de Madrid — one of Spain’s oldest, largest and most prestigious universities.
-Marquette University faculty member, professor Dr. Anne Pasero, accompanies the group and provides on-the-ground support.
-As a student, you’ll be able to integrate yourself into the campus life through daily contact with Spanish faculty and staff.
-You’ll also have complete usage of Complutense’s facilities - libraries, computers, sports fields and cafeterias, as well as cultural and academic events sponsored by the university.
+Marquette University faculty member, Dr. Eugenia Afinoguenova, will teach SPAN 3300, accompany the group, and provide on-the-ground support.
+As a student, you’ll be able to integrate yourself into Spanish culture through daily contact with Spanish faculty and staff, cultural outings, and a homestay experience.
+You’ll have complete usage of Comillas's facilities - libraries, computers, athletic facilities, and cafeterias, as well as cultural and academic events sponsored by the University.

-The program begins with a short orientation led by the Marquette faculty director to orient students to the city, culture, and language.
-Students are required to enroll in two courses (6 credits) and to participate in the weekend excursions to other regions of Spain.
+The program begins with a short orientation led by Dr. Afinoguenova to orient students to the city, culture, and language.
+Students are required to enroll in two courses (6 credits) and to participate in all planned excursions within Madrid and to nearby cities.

 Students are required to enroll in two courses (6 credits).
-Courses are offered on the Universidad Complutense campus with other U.S. students.
-Courses are taught by Complutense professors, as well as the faculty director.
+Pre-requisite: SPAN 2002.
+Courses are offered on the Universidad Pontificia Comillas Madrid campus with other Marquette students.
+Courses are taught by Comillas professors as well as Dr. Afinoguenova.

 Because these are Marquette courses, grades will appear on the MU transcript and will factor into students’ GPA.

 Courses generally offered include:

 • SPAN 3001: Grammar Review and Writing taught by Comillas

 • SPAN 3100: Advanced Spanish Composition and Conversation taught by Comillas